meltaylor78/athboy/README.md

 The website would be built using Bootstrap to provide the responsiveness required to ensure it was compatible with all device sizes.
 Bootstrap allowed the site to move the tiles in a vertical manner for mobile devices and display side by side for larger devices.
 Bootstrap was used as the base framework with custom CSS to give the site a more unique and individual look and feel.
 A common header & footer across all the pages for continuity through the pages was decided.
 Before development started, a wireframe was drawn up for each page to guide the development and ensure there was no scope creep from the original concept and ensure the project timeline was met.
-The created [Wireframes](#Wireframes) are included below.

 **Header:**